Taxes and the 3-Tier System: Why Wine Costs So Much

-The wine you buy in America goes through a number of hands before it gets into yours.
-This system is called the 3-Tier System and it’s starting to corrode.
+The wine you buy in America passes through several hands before it reaches your glass.
+This process, called the Three-Tier System, was created nearly a century ago, and it’s starting to show its cracks.

 Purposefully Inefficient

-1. Increase the minimum price of alcoholic drinks to control alcohol abuse.
+1. Increase the base price of alcohol to discourage overconsumption.

 Bulk Wine Mark Up vs Quality Wine Mark Up